dredge-bio/dredge/documentation/instructions.md

 Run the pairwise comparison generation script in much the same way, using the R script `pairwise_comparisons.R`:

 ```
-Rscript ../r-scripts/pairwise_comparisons.R -i expression_matrix.tsv
+Rscript ../r-scripts/pairwise_comparisons.R -e expression_matrix.tsv -d experiment_design_file.tsv
 ```

 This will generate a directory full of pairwise comparisons between different treatments.
 By default, the folder is `pairwise_files`, but this can be adjusted with the `-o` flag.
-This value should be recorded in the **Treatment information URL** field.
+This value should be recorded in the **Pairwise comparison URL template** field.
 The script will also create a file showing the minimum and maximum average transcript abundance.
 By default, this will be called `min_max.txt` but can be adjusted with the `-m` flag.
+The values reported in this file can be used to complete the **MA plot limits** fields, with "logCPM" relevant to the x-axis, and "logFC" relevant to the x-axis.
+We recommend setting the y-axis minimum and maximum to numbers with the same absolute value, to keep logFC=0 centered.

 Once you have filled out the configuration on the left, press the "Test" button to see if your configuration loads appropriately.
-If you are satisfied, press the "Save" button, navigate to the `%%PROJECT-DATA-DIR%%` folder on your hard drive, and save the configuration file.
+If you are satisfied, press the "Save" button, which will download a configuration file.
 By default, it will be called `project.json`, but you may change the name if you wish.
+Save this configuration file to the `%%PROJECT-DATA-DIR%%` folder on your hard drive.

-Now edit the `index.html` file and follow the instructions to point your project to the appropriate location of the configuration file, which sould be: `%%PROJECT-DATA-DIR%%/project.json`.
+Now edit the `index.html` file in the `%%PROJECT-DATA-DIR%%` folder, following the instructions to point your project to the appropriate location of the configuration file, which sould be: `%%PROJECT-DATA-DIR%%/project.json`.

-Restart DrEdGE by refreshing your browser window, and hopefully your project will be available.
+Restart DrEdGE by refreshing your browser window to see your project.
+If you wish to host your project on the Web, you may now upload the entire DrEdGE folder to your server.